 Throughout the year, Longview Community Ministries collects food and monetary donations to meet the needs of those in crisis in Longview.

 This unique community wide event is held on the first Saturday in October.
 It’s designed for children and adults to see, touch, learn and interact with dozens of fascinating vehicles.
 Touch a Truck will include ambulances, fire trucks, cranes, dump trucks, school buses, 18 wheelers, antique cars, radio controlled vehicles, and maybe a helicopter or hot air balloon!
-An inflatable playground, as well many other children’s activities will be onsite for children of all ages to enjoy.
-Touch a Truck will also feature entertainment, prizes, community booths, door prize drawings, a silent auction and lots of good food.
-Admission to the event is simply a jar of peanut butter for LCM’s food pantry or a monetary donation of choice.
-Everyone is welcome at the Gregg County Fair Grounds for this annual event.
+An inflatable playground, as well as many other children’s activities will be onsite for children of all ages to enjoy.
+Touch a Truck will also feature entertainment, prizes, community booths, an envelope game, a silent auction, and lots of good food.
+Admission to the event is free, but a jar of peanut butter for LCM’s food pantry or a monetary donation of choice would be gratefully accepted.
+Everyone is welcome at the Longview Mall parking lot for this annual event.